 Chelsea’s current aim is to thoroughly understand the mechanisms of WT/Cre mutation, which could allow her to create simpler tests for colorectal cancer and possible treatments.

 Teaching the TCA cycle to high school students

-Oskar created an enclosed chamber, which contains a black box that detects O2, CO2, light, temperature, humidity, pH and a range of other environmental variables.
+Oskar created an enclosed chamber, which contains a black box that detects O2, CO2, light, temperature, humidity, pH, and a range of other environmental variables.
 The chamber can be used for a range of environmental conditions.
-The environmental data is sent back to a computer and place through visualising software for the students to analyse.
+The environmental data is sent back to a computer and placed through visualising software for the students to analyse.
 The stream of data is continuous, so as conditions within the chamber change, the data within the visualising software changes as well.
 This actually allows the students to observe the changes occurring due to the TCA cycle, unlike conventional methods of teaching.

 Interested in seeing other projects at the Bazaar?
 Check out what participants were researching and presenting in the 2014 – LIYSF 2014 Bazaar.
 To find out more about the science forum bazaar and how you can get involved in LIYSF, click here!